JohnJBoren/CED_APP/README.md

 # **University of Alaska Center for Economic Development**
-This repository is a collection of works from John Boren from June 2020 to March 2021 for UACED.
+This repository is a collection of works by John Boren June 2020 to March 2021 for UACED.

 ## GlideApps